moonshine-software/doc/en/upgrade-guide.md

 The `rules()` method has been moved from the resource to the `FormPage`.

-The methods `metrics()`, `queryTags()`, `filters()`, etc. have been moved to `IndexPage`.
+The `metrics()`, `queryTags()`, `filters()` methods have been moved to the index page class.

-The `indexButtons()` method has been removed from the resource, and the `buttons()` method in the corresponding index page should be used instead.
+The `indexButtons()` method has been removed from the resource, and the `buttons()` method should be used instead on the corresponding index page.

+The `topButtons()` method has been removed from the resource, and the `topLeftButtons()` and `topRightButtons()` methods should be used instead in the corresponding index page.

+The `formButtons()` method has been removed from the resource, and the `buttons()` method should be used instead on the corresponding form page.

+The `formBuilderButtons()` method has been removed from the resource, and the `formButtons()` method should be used instead on the appropriate form page.

+The properties `$clickAction`, `$stickyTable`, `$stickyButtons`, `$columnSelection` have been removed from the resource.
+The `modifyListComponent()` method should be overridden instead.

-This is not a complete list of changes in the resource, but the process of transferring all the relevant functionality from the resource to CRUD pages is quite intuitive and should not be difficult.
+This is not a complete list of changes in the resource, but the process of transferring all relevant functionality from a resource to a CRUD page is quite intuitive and should not be difficult.

 <a name="field-changes"></a>
 ## Field Changes